Cloak and Dagger (characters): 2010 Cloak and Dagger one-shot

-After doing tests on Dagger, Dr. Nemesis confirms that they are not mutants, disappointing her as she enjoyed being on a team.
-It is revealed later that Tyrone was cheating on her with Tia, a girl from his old neighborhood.
+After doing tests on Dagger, Doctor Nemesis confirms that they are not mutants, disappointing her as she enjoyed being on a team.
+It is revealed later that Tyrone was dating Tia, a girl from his old neighborhood, behind Dagger's back.
 Eventually, Tia reveals that she knows his secret identity as Cloak and has him kidnapped, torturing him to keep him from using his powers.
 Dagger becomes worried after he does not return home after a few days and manages to track him down.
 With the help of X-Men Anole and Dr. Nemesis, she fights off his captors whereupon Tia reveals that she has powers as well and has been brainwashed to hate them.
 Tia manages to escape the fight and Tandy and Tyrone decide to leave Utopia and the X-Men and return to New York to work on rekindling their relationship.

 "Spider-Island"

-In the "Spider-Island" storyline as Cloak and Dagger are established to have been left homeless after their home was determined by authorities to be in violation of building codes.
+In the "Spider-Island" storyline as Cloak and Dagger are established to have been left homeless after their church was determined by authorities to be in violation of building codes.
 They then were confronted by the Avengers who informed them about the present spider problem at hand.
 It is also revealed that Dagger is attending college classes as an attempt to normalize her life.
 Cloak has contradicting views as he acknowledges them as "special".
-After Mister Negative hears of a prophecy that he is destined to be killed by Dagger, he kidnaps her and corrupts her with his negative touch; her powers are changed, now working through the Dark Force.
+After Mister Negative hears of a prophecy that he is destined to be killed by Dagger, he kidnaps her and corrupts her with his negative touch; her powers are changed, now working through the Darkforce.
 Similar to Cloak, she gets the "hunger" for light and starts dying from the lack of it.
 Cloak pleads with Negative to give him the touch.
 He surprisingly agrees, altering Cloak's abilities to be powered by light.
 Cloak feeds Dagger his light, causing an explosion.
 In the aftermath it is revealed that Dagger now has Cloak's original powers, and Cloak has Dagger's.
 This change in powers recalls the reference to D'Spayre's influence on their life, as according to him in the final issue of their original run, these were the power sets they were always originally meant to have, but D'Spayre interfered, resulting in Cloak and Dagger having 'reversed' power sets, and considered weaker than what they would have been had D'Spayre not gotten involved in their lives.